neozhaoliang/surround-view-system-introduction/doc/en.md

 The hardware I used in the EU5 car project is:

 1. Four CSI cameras of resolution 960x640。I used Sekonix's [SF3326-100-RCCB camera](http://sekolab.com/products/camera/).
-2. Also, AGX Xavier as in the small car.
+2. Also, AGX Xavier is the same as in the small car.

 The software: